erikrose/parsimonious/README.rst

 trading the ``|`` alternation operator for the ``/`` operator, which works the same except that it makes priority explicit: ``a / b / c`` first tries matching ``a``.
 If that fails, it tries ``b``, and, failing that, moves on to ``c``.
-Thus, ambiguity is resolved by always yielding the first successful derivation.
+Thus, ambiguity is resolved by always yielding the first successful recognition.

 Writing Grammars
 ================

-They're basically just extended BNF syntax:
+They're basically just extended EBNF syntax:

 ``"some literal"``
   Used to quote literals.
 Backslash escaping and Python conventions for "raw"